Ong-Qian-Ying/Airline-Sentiment-and-Revenue-Decline-Analysis/README.md

 # Airline-Sentiment-Revenue-Decline-Analysis
 ## Executive Summary:
-SkyWings Airlines faced a sharp revenue decline (Business −26%, Economy −18% YoY) alongside rising negative reviews.
-Using KNIME text mining and Tableau KPI dashboards, my team and identified the biggest pain points: cancellations at 15% vs 2% industry benchmark, and complaints concentrated in poor customer service (35.08%) and low quality perception (34.6%).
-Hence, we recommended the airline to:
+SkyWings Airlines is facing a sharp revenue decline (Business −26%, Economy −18% YoY) alongside a deteriorating online brand image and average customer rating of 3/5.
+Using provided bookings and review datasets (2023-2024), my team and I built a KNIME text-mining workflow and two interactive Tableau dashboards + a management story connect customer feedback with booking performance and identify the highest-impact levers for recovery.
+Findings suggest declining trust driven by reliability and service shortcomings, with the largest upside in retaining and winning back returning Economy flyers.
+Hence, we recommended SkyWings to:

 1. Reduce cancellations and strengthen service recovery with a 3-stage “Service Netting” plan (prevent, respond, recover).
-2. Win back returning Economy customers (core revenue segment) via loyalty perks + targeted recovery offers.
+2. Win back returning Economy customers using loyalty-style benefits and targeted outreach.
-3. Redesign promotions (only 16.91% promo usage) to be more visible and targeted.
+3. Redesign promotions to be more visible and targeted, then track uplift over time.

 ## Business Problem:
-For an airline, bookings and reputation are closely tied to revenue.
-Despite having gained initial popularity for its competitive pricing, SkyWings is seeing booking decline and rising negative reviews.
-Given that the company has relevant data, it needs an analytical workflow to guide operational improvements for revenue growth.
-What is causing the decline in business performance and what changes should be prioritised to reverse it?
+For an airline, bookings and reputation directly drive revenue.
+SkyWings, once popular for competitive pricing, is now seeing declining bookings and rising negative reviews.
+With customer reviews and transaction data available, SkyWings needs an analytical workflow to understand "What is causing the decline in business performance and what changes should be prioritised to reverse it?"

 ## Methodology: